Ed Freed: Return to baseball

 Freed returned to baseball in 1946, playing for manager Eddie Sawyer for the Utica Blue Sox.
 He batted .277 for Utica with seven doubles, one triple, and four home runs.
 He left affiliated baseball in 1947 to play three seasons for the class-B Rock Hill Chiefs.
 In his first year, he ranked third on the team in games played and at-bats, hitting 31 doubles, 5 triples, and 4 home runs.
 He batted .324, the team's best mark among fielders with more than 20 games played.
 The next year, he batted .303 for the Chiefs.
 In a team-high 558 at-bats, he reached double digits in all extra-base hit categories for the first time in his career, stroking 27 doubles, 13 triples, and 10 home runs, and reaching a slugging percentage of .452.
 His 148 hits in 1949 were again a team-best total—amassing him a .292 average—and 42 went for extra bases.
 He moved to the Charlotte Hornets, a Washington Senators affiliate, for the 1950 season, where he notched 25 extra-base hits in 440 at-bats in his final professional season.
 For his minor league career, Freed finished with a .288 batting average and 1,038 hits, including 172 doubles, 49 triples and 37 home runs.

 After baseball

-Freed died November 15, 2002, and was buried in Grand View Memorial Park in Rock Hill, South Carolina.
+Freed died November 15, 2002, at age 83, and was interred in Grand View Memorial Park in Rock Hill, South Carolina.